OrHasan/Captcha_Analyzer/README.md

 achieved_captcha_file = ${data_folder}/new captcha.png       # Where to save the current tested captcha
 cleared_captcha_file = ${data_folder}/cleared captcha.png    # Where to save the current filtered captcha
 captcha_attempts = 20                                        # How many attempts to detect the captcha
-selenium_minimum_wait = 1                                    # Declare minimum wait time for an element before throwing an error selenium_condition_wait = 3                                  # Declare how much time to wait in case of a specific condition for an element
+capcha_maximum_length = 5                                    # Maximum possible letters to take into account in the transcription result letters_only = True                                          # Replace any numbers in the transcription result with similar letters selenium_minimum_wait = 1                                    # Declare minimum wait time for an element before throwing an error selenium_condition_wait = 3                                  # Declare how much time to wait in case of a specific condition for an element